 7. Use A Weight Distribution Hitch

-Using a weight distribution hitch is one of the most effective ways to prevent trailer sway and give your trailer sway control.
+Using a weight distribution hitch is one of the most effective ways to prevent trailer sway.
+It will be a crucial part of your towing setup whether you drive a midsize, half-ton, or heavy-duty truck.
+When towing something weighing 5,000 pounds or more, most midsize and half-ton trucks will require a weight distribution hitch.
 As mentioned earlier, many trailer sway problems are caused by improper weight distribution.
 So if you remain within your weight ratings, installing a weight distribution hitch like SwayPro by Blue Ox, you can drive with more peace of mind and stop sway before it starts.

 Prevent Trailer Sway with SwayPro